rollbar/rollbar.js/sdks/rollbar.js/README.md

   };
 ```

+Note: This will work for versions later than 1.7 as well, you'll just need to update the `rollbarJsUrl` in the example above.

 ## Dealing with adblocker / browser extension exceptions

 Unfortunately, some very popular browser extensions may modify a user's copy of your website in such a way as